object-oriented-python/object-oriented-programming/doc/source/tests_and_exams.rst

 .. proof:exercise::

-    Obtain the `first practice problem from GitHub Classroom
+    Obtain the `practice problem from GitHub Classroom
-    <https://classroom.github.com/a/wNgTuHeo>`__.
+    <https://classroom.github.com/a/Aw6c2upG>`__.
 Follow the instructions in
     the README file that will be displayed on GitHub on your copy of the page.

 .. note::